HenningThiemann/docker-chromium-armhf/README.md

 # docker-chromium-armhf
 This is a Google Chromium container using the armhf architecture.
-Currently, it provides widevine CDM support, and GPU acceleration, if you can provide the needed debs.
-Also provides Pulseaudio support.
+Currently, it provides widevine CDM support.

-It will look for extra debs to install in the directory "packages".
-Please put your chromium-widevine deb into that directory, as well as any other extra deb required for GPU acceleration.

 ## Build
+To build the application, you have to clone it first,
 ```
 git clone
 cd docker-chromium-armhf
-docker build -t chromium-armhf .
+docker build -t hthiemann/chromium-armhf .
-docker volume create chromium_home
 ```

 ## Run the container: